Admin Guide: Using PowerShell with the Azure Information Protection unified client

 To create a new app registration for the unified labeling client Set-AIPAuthentication cmdlet:

-In a new browser window, sign in the Azure portal to the Azure AD tenant that you use with Azure Information Protection.
+In a new browser window, sign in the Azure portal to the Microsoft Entra tenant that you use with Azure Information Protection.

-Navigate to Azure Active Directory > Manage > App registrations, and select New registration.
+Navigate to Microsoft Entra ID > Manage > App registrations, and select New registration.

 On the Register an application pane, specify the following values, and then click Register: